-Reasonable assurance client assets report: A client assets report providing a high but not absolute level of assurance, which is obtained when the CASS auditor has obtained sufficient appropriate assurance evidence to reduce assurance engagement risk to an acceptably low level in the circumstances of the engagement as the basis for a positive form of expression of the CASS auditor's conclusion.
+Reasonable assurance Client Assets Report: A Client Assets Report providing a high but not absolute level of assurance, which is obtained when the CASS auditor has obtained sufficient appropriate assurance evidence to reduce assurance engagement risk to an acceptably low level in the circumstances of the engagement as the basis for a positive form of expression of the CASS auditor's conclusion.
 Re-performance: The CASS auditor's independent execution of procedures or controls that were originally performed as part of the firm's internal controls.

-Reportable breach: A breach of the FCA's rules of which the CASS auditor becomes aware which it reasonably believes may be of material significance to the FCA.
+Reportable breach: A breach of the FCA's rules of which the CASS auditor becomes aware which it reasonably believes may be of material significance to the FCA (see para 59).

-Significant deficiency in internal control: A deficiency or combination of deficiencies in internal control relating to a firm's compliance with the CASS rules or other applicable rules that, in the auditor's professional judgment, is of sufficient importance to require the attention of the governing body.
+Significant deficiency in internal control: A deficiency or combination of deficiencies in internal control relating to a firm's compliance with the CASS rules or other applicable rules that, in the auditor's professional judgment, is of sufficient importance to require the attention of those charged with governance.